jentery/mdia360v2/index.md

 **Discussion**: a trip on [*Microsoft Flight Simulator*](https://www.flightsimulator.com/) will probably take you a minute

-**Activity**: fielding calls to the [*Home Safety Hotline*](https://nightsignalentertainment.itch.io/home-safety-hotline)
+**Activity**: noticing something's distinctly wrong as you field calls to the [*Home Safety Hotline*](https://nightsignalentertainment.itch.io/home-safety-hotline)

-**Concepts**: acceptable breaks from reality, all games are simulations, dating sim, experiments and conjecture, farming sim, fidelity of visceral connection, immersive sim, interfaces and user interface design (UI), inventory and resource management, menu, methexis or group sharing, misaimed realism, mundane, realism, reality tv, simulation, suspension of disbelief, tests, training, uncanny, walking sim, and wargames and military simulations
+**Concepts**: acceptable breaks from reality, all games are simulations, dating sim, entertaining the absurd (comedy), farming sim, fidelity of visceral connection, immersive sim, interfaces and user interface design (UI), inventory and resource management, menu, methexis or group sharing, misaimed realism, photorealism, reality tv, reveling in the mundane (social realism), simulation, suspension of disbelief, testing the narrative (speculative fiction), testing the system (conjectural experiment), training the player (discipline), uncanny, walking sim, and wargames and military simulations

 **References**: